Tenancies and terms

 Guarantors

-A guarantor is a person who agrees to pay rent or damages if the tenant does not make payment.
+A guarantor is someone who agrees to pay rent or damages if the tenant does not make payment.
 Guarantors are required by most letting agencies and some landlords.

 For students, this is often parents or guardians but this can be difficult for international students and staff as most agents require your guarantor to be UK based.